Date: Due to the pandemic we are not able to run any courses but hope to be back late 2021

-- An in depth approach to assessing the head, cranial base, cranial vault & patency of sutures, face including eye, ear mouth & tongue, passive motion testing of the neck, evaluation of shoulder girdle, elbow, wrist and hand.
+- An in depth approach to assessing the head, cranial base, cranial vault & patency of sutures, face including eye, ear, mouth & tongue, passive motion testing of the neck, evaluation of shoulder girdle, elbow, wrist and hand.
 Development of hand function from birth.
-Evaluation of the thorax an thoracic spine, abdomen to include basic palpation of viscera, lumbar spine, pelvis and pelvic viscera, hip, knee, foot & ankle.
+Evaluation of the thorax and thoracic spine, abdomen to include visceral palpation, lumbar spine, pelvis, hip, knee, foot & ankle.

-Introduction of growth and development of the hip an lower extremity
+Introduction to growth and development of the hip and lower extremity

-Development of the knee joint in infants an beyond
+Development of the knee joint in infancy & beyond

-Practical Session 3 – exercises and tips for hyper mobile infants
+Practical Session 3 – mobility and the infant leg

 - Be able to take a Paediatric case history and understand your legal & professional requirements for treating infants.

-- Understand the basic physiological processes of birth and how this may effect cranial & body mechanics.
+- Understand the basic physiological processes of birth and how this may impact on body mechanics.

 - Have some understanding of indirect techniques/balanced tension techniques